dougproctor/dougproctor.github.io/_pages/faq.md

 <h3>How does it work?</h3>

 > Tiny Talk lets you sort your contacts: friends, family, work, other -- or, block a contact, which means you won't ever be matched with them.
 After sorting your contacts, you'll from time to time receive an invite to join a Tiny Talk -- this invite is double-blind, meaning neither you nor the person you'll be matched with will know the identity of the other person until you both opt-in.
-Once you match, you'll be automatically connected for a seven-minute video chat -- just a fun little exchange.
+You may also manually initiate a Tiny Talk anytime, and the functionality works exactly the same way.
+Once you match, you'll be automatically connected for a seven-minute video chat.
+At the end of the seven minutes, the Tiny Talk ends -- that's it!

 <h3>... another social network app?
 Wait but why?</h3>